Bulgaria–Poland relations: Military cooperation

 In October 2015, Bulgaria signed a contract with two Polish companies to carry out repair works on six engines for the country's Mig-29 fighter jets.
 Maintenance and supply for the Soviet-made military hardware was usually done by Russia's RSK MiG, but in September 2015 the contract ran its course.
 The price of the Polish contracts was EUR 6.1 million and reports said it was lower than what the Russian company had offered, although a figure was never made public.
 Bulgaria's defense minister Nikolay Nenchev said the new contract would be about EUR 12 million cheaper.
 In December 2015, Poland delivered two spare Mig-29 engines to Bulgaria to be used while repairs on the other six engines will be ongoing.
 At the end of March, the Bulgarian government approved a EUR 1.2 billion program aiming to modernize its ageing armed forces.
 During Mr Nenchev's working visit to Warsaw in February 2015, the then-minister of defense of Poland, Tomasz Siemoniak, said Bulgaria was interested in Poland's experience with military reforms, drill programs, and equipment and military hardware.

 Upcoming projects

 In March 2016, at an international conference in Warsaw government representatives from Lithuania, Poland, Romania, Slovakia, Turkey, Hungary and Ukraine signed a declaration on promoting the construction of the new transport route named Via Carpathia.
 Bulgaria was not a signatory to the document, but a Polish government spokesman was reported by Polish media as saying that Bulgaria supported the project and would "join it in the future".
 The statements by Presidents Duda and Plevneliev made in Sofia touch upon the development of trans-border links and infrastructure.

+NATO and European Union

+Poland joined NATO and the EU in 1999, and 2004, respectively.
+Poland supported Bulgaria's aspiration to join NATO, and ratified Bulgaria's accession in 2003.
+Bulgaria joined NATO in 2004 and the EU in 2007.